geopython/GeoHealthCheck/docs/userguide.rst

 API services on (OGC) URL Endpoints.
 It is written from the perspective of the end-user who interacts with GHC's webapp (UI).

+This chapter contains figures of screenshots.
+Click on a figure to see a larger version of the image.
+Use the back-button to get back into this document.
+This chapter can also be found by pressing Help (top menu) within the Web UI.

 Terminology
 -----------